 From the very beginning our colors have been blue and white.
 Wear them often and with pride!

 Highlights of the weekend include the traditional football game, tailgating, a giant craft fair in the Fieldhouse, and the election and coronation of Homecoming Royalty.
-One man and one woman, chosen by the student body for exemplifying outstanding campus leadership and school spirit, are chosen King and Queen and crowned before a crowd of thousands in Alfond Stadium.
+One King and one Queen, chosen by the student body for exemplifying outstanding campus leadership and school spirit, are chosen crowned before a crowd of thousands in Alfond Stadium.

 Homecoming Weekend is a weekend for EVERYONE – students and alumni.
 So mark your calendars, put on your best UMaine gear and show your Black Bear spirit!

 Greek Life has existed at the University of Maine since 1874 with the formation of the QTV Society.
 The presence of Greeks still exists strongly today with about 730 students participating in one of the 15 men’s fraternities or 6 women’s sororities.
 Approximately 9% of University of Maine undergraduates are members of Greek letter organizations.